vlumi/photo-diary/README.md

 # Photo Diary

-**This project is a **_work in progress_**.**

 Photo Diary is a calendar based gallery for self-hosting.

-This project is intended to create an online photo gallery, with the photos arranged by the date they were shot, in monthly views.
-This will replace the legacy [gallery](https://github.com/vlumi/gallery).
+The photos are presented arranged by the date they were shot, in calendar-based views, aimed at diary and other similar photography projects.

+Key features include:

+- Fast browsing – gallery content (apart from actual photos) loaded once at startup
+- Calendar-based views (year, month, day, photo)
+- User management and basic access control

 ## Structure